MSco/RealPerfectIdling/README.md

 * Undo offline cookie calculations of Twin Gates of Transcendence

 ##### Changelog:
+* 2.0.3.0:
+	* Lumps are correctly simulated
+* 2.0.2.0:
+	* Garden ticks are correctly simulated
 * 2.0.0.0:
     * Full Reimplementation of the plugin.
 It now simulates the game using a modified version of Game.Logic() (without graphic stuff, etc)
 * 1.0.4.0: